mynicolas/web-shell/README.txt

 Also, special thanks to Adam Olsen for contributing great user interface ideas.

-Thanks to mountainboy for fixing HMTL stuff.
+More thanks go to: Brad Choate (suggestions), mountainboy (for fixing HMTL stuff), hzink (for user interface suggestions).